Cingulara/openrmf-docs/minimim-requirements.md

 ## Persistent Volumes

 Note that OpenRMF<sup>&reg;</sup> OSS uses persistent volumes.
 On Linux those are stored in the /var space so please ensure your hard drive space volumes are large enough to allow OpenRMF<sup>&reg;</sup> OSS and any other applications you run within Docker.
 With a minimum of 20 GB in the /var partition you will see 60% usage with OpenRMF<sup>&reg;</sup> OSS.

-Below is the recommendation on CPU, memory, and HDD for just the software running OpenRMF<sup>&reg;</sup> OSS.
-* 6 CPU cores
-* 8 GB Ram
-* 40 GB HDD